 The first single from the album was ‘Call On Me’, with rapper Nelly, one of the biggest hits of Janet in the decade, reaching the R&B charts top spot due to physical sales.
 The music video was the third most expensive by Janet – after ‘Scream’ and ‘What’s It Gonna Be?!’, also collaborations.
 The next single, ‘So Excited’ with the “Queen of the South”, Khia, didn’t get the same success and the album promotion halted due to lack of support from Virgin Records and the ongoing boycott from MTV.
 Janet came to declare in an interview with Billboard that she would tour with the album, her first in almost six years, but a note was published in her official website at the time confirming the cancellation of the tour, which, according to some reports, was already at the stage of design and sound check.
 A partnership between Virgin Records and Yahoo stirred up project promotion and stimulated fan participation in the celebration.
 They launched a competition challenging fans to submit their own artwork for the album cover.
 More than 25 images of various moments in her career were made available for use.
 The winning covers were printed and released in limited editions of 20 Y.O., and their authors won her full discography on CD.

 Uma parceria entre a Virgin Records e o Yahoo agitou a divulgação do projeto e participação dos fãs na comemoração dos 20 anos de carreira da Janet.
-Um concurso lançado no site oficial da cantora desafiou os fãs a enviarem suas próprias artes para a capa do álbum!
+Um concurso lançado no website da cantora desafiou os fãs a enviarem suas próprias artes para a capa do álbum!
 Foram disponibilizadas mais de 25 imagens de diversos momentos da carreira de Janet em alta qualidade para uso dos participantes.
 As artes vencedoras foram impressas e lançadas em edições limitadas do 20 Y.O. e os finalistas ganharam a discografia completa de Janet em CD.